lschmitz/R-basics/Best-practices.md

   `10 -> x`

-The latter will work, but makes virtually unreadable code.
+The latter will work, but makes virtually unreadable code and you really do not want that.

 For more information on operators, please refer to this great [resource](https://www.statmethods.net/management/operators.html).